South West Institute for Teaching SWIFT

 I have been promoted to Federation Early Years Lead since undertaking the NPQEYL!

-November 2023 and February 2024 - teach First
+OCTOBER 2024 and APRIL 2025 - teach First

 Teach First Brochure Leadership NPQs